vemel/boto3_type_annotations/docs/README.md

 ## If IDE auto-complete does not work

-`mypy` correctly reveals types for `boto3-stubs`, but auto-complete in your IDE probably does not support overloaded functions, so methods and arguments auto-complete will not be very useful.
+`mypy` correctly resolves types from `boto3-stubs`, but auto-complete in your IDE probably does not support overloaded functions, so methods and arguments auto-complete will not be very useful.

 To help IDE to resolve types correctly, you can set types explicitly.